 Impersonation scams – 23%

 Though the scheme mechanism is common knowledge, many people still keep taking the bait and agree on satisfying the intruder’s payment request.
-The culprits, in this case, stem from the understanding of the human typical behavior under the stress and choose the right moment and scenario pattern to call, text, or email the victim.
+The culprits, in this case, stem from the understanding of the human typical behaviour under the stress and choose the right moment and scenario pattern to call, text, or email the victim.
 In the end, the person who’s caught off guard mindlessly sends the necessary sum of money to the attacker.
 Why?
 The simple answer is the authority’s power.
 The victim is usually told to do that with the reference to some authority: directors, executives, or vendors.
 Not everyone would check everything twice before the actual payment, especially in a stressful situation, right?
-So, that’s how this strategy works, and it has confirmed its efficacy in the US setting in 2020: $43 billion were gained by the criminals after the direct communication with the affected parties compared to $13 billion resulted from the traditional identity fraud.
+So, that’s how this strategy works, and it has confirmed its efficacy in the US setting in 2020: $43 billion were gained by the criminals after the direct communication with the affected parties compared to $13 billion resulting from the traditional identity fraud.
 Something to think about, isn’t it?

 Account takeover scams – 22%

 This type of fraudulent operation occurs right after getting access to the user’s credentials and card/account details.
 Having the necessary login information, fraudsters hurry up to transfer money wherever they need it.
 As both procedures don’t demand much time these days, the money quickly appears in the swindler’s hands and there’s a low probability of getting it back.
 In the UK alone, the extent of the account takeover scams has reached £14.6 mln in 2020.
-So, in case you’re a big fan of CNP transactions, now you have a good argument in favor of quitting this payment type and giving your preference to the more secure, two-factor authentication method.
+So, in case you’re a big fan of CNP transactions, now you have a good argument in favour of quitting this payment type and giving your preference to the more secure, two-factor authentication method.
 Don’t open your pocket to the grifter waiting for his easy prey!

 Shopping scams – 22%